 All projects, from subdivisions to supermarkets to residential modifications, are required to gain approval from the Town Planning Department.
 The more extensive the project, of course, the more extensive the review.
 Minor home modifications can usually be approved at the staff level without presentation to the Planning Commission.
-If you have questions about what is required of your minor project, please call the Planning Department, Josh Rowland, at (843) 726-7521.
+If you have questions about what is required of your minor project, please call the Planning Department, Heather Spade, at (843) 726-7521.
 For more extensive projects and all commercial developments the planning review is much more detailed:

 First, a Preliminary Review is required to review the project concept.
 The more detailed information provided at this point by the developer will make the remaining steps much easier for himself and the Planning Commission.
 There is no checklist for the Preliminary Review as it holds no specific approval for construction.